Eddie Pepperell: 2018–2019

-2020–2025
+2020–present

 Pepperell held a one-stroke lead after 54 holes at the Betfred British Masters in 2021.
 He shot a 1-over 73 in the final round to fall into tied-11th.
 Pepperell finished runner-up at the Hero Open in July 2022, one shot behind Sean Crocker.
 It was his first top-5 finish since 2019.
 Having reached a career-high ranking of 32nd in the Official World Golf Ranking in 2019, Pepperell fell to 244th by April 2023.

 Pepperell lost his European Tour card after finishing 120th in the 2024 European Tour rankings.
 He finished one stroke shy of regaining his playing status at European Tour Qualifying School in November 2024.
 The following month, Pepperell held the co-lead after three rounds at the AfrAsia Bank Mauritius Open.
 He shot a final-round 74 to finish tied-ninth.
 Playing on the 2025 Challenge Tour, Pepperell was tied for the lead at the Le Vaudreuil Golf Challenge in June after 54 holes, but withdrew prior to the final round due to a back injury.

 At European Tour Qualifying School in November 2025, Pepperell birdied his final four holes to move inside the top-20 qualification cutoff.
 He finished tied-12th at 19-under and earned playing status for the 2026 European Tour season.
+In March 2026, Pepperell shot a final-round 64 to place solo-fifth at the Investec South African Open, which was his first top-5 finish on the European Tour since 2023.